 Design Advantages :

-Luckily for you guys the perfect way to see if a quad is for you remains uncomplicated.
+Luckily for you guys, the perfect way to see if a quad is for you remains uncomplicated.
 Try one.
-Most shortboards these days come with five finplugs so you can try each board with thruster, twin or quad.
+Most shortboards these days come with five fin plugs so you can try each board as a thruster, twin or quad configuration.
 No need to go nuts with the quality, just get a cheap set until you know if you like it.
-Maybe the board is just not meant to be ridden as a quad but keep the fins and throw them in your next board, keep experimenting.
+Maybe the board is just not meant to be ridden as a quad, but keep the fins and throw them in your next board, keep experimenting.

-Personally I have owned three or four different quads, and while I can go out on a limb and say they are fast and drivey, they are also not very most predictable.
-Saying that, they all surfed so differently as there were too many other differences in the boards so it's hard to know what was down to the actual quad setup.
+Personally, I have owned three or four different quads.
+I can almost go out on a limb and say they are fast and drivey, they are also not the most predictable.
+Saying that they all surfed so differently.
+There were too many other differences in the boards, it makes it hard to know if it was down to the actual quad setup or not.
 So, in actual fact, I have been no help, just as most people are not.

 So who invented the quad?
-We are going to have to give it to Peter Ware I guess.
-Let us know if you know someone who also claimed to have invented the quad.
+I think we have to give this one to Peter Ware.
+Please give us a shout if you know someone else who lays claim to inventing the quad configuration.
 Perhaps the moral of the story is to keep an open mind and never stop searching for new experiences on the wave.
-If it's good enough for Slats and Curran it's good enough for you.
+If it's good enough for Slats and Curran it's good enough for everyone.